wassim-55/MERN-Realtime-Chat-App/README.md

 ### Clone the Repository

-Clone the repository from GitHub and navigate to the project directory.
+Clone the repository to your local machine and navigate into the project folder.

 ### Install Server Dependencies

-Install the necessary dependencies for the server.
+Install the necessary server dependencies.

 ### Install Client Dependencies (If Client is Separate)

-Navigate to the client directory (if applicable) and install the necessary dependencies.
+If the client is in a separate directory, navigate there and install the dependencies.

+## Environment Variables

+Create a `.env` file in the root directory and add  environment variables

 ## Running the Application

+1. **Run the Server**

-1. Run the Server: Start the server by running the appropriate command.
+Start the server by executing the command for your server file.

-2. Run the Frontend (if separate): If the frontend is located in a separate client directory, navigate there and start the client.
+2. **Run the Frontend (if separate)**

+If the frontend is located in a separate client directory, navigate there and start the client.

 ## API Endpoints